This article was updated on May 3, 2023, to reflect the failure of First Republic Bank

 Bank failures are not uncommon during times of economic stress.
-From the first financial panic of 1819 to the Great Recession of 2008, there are several major economic events that have caused banks to fail at high rates.
-Now that we have seen the first bank failure since the COVID-19 pandemic began, this seems like a great time to explore the history of bank collapses and the FDIC’s role in protecting Americans.
+From the first financial panic of 1819 to the banking turmoil of 2023, several major economic events have caused banks to fail at high rates.
+Fortunately, the losses associated with bank failures are no longer a threat to individuals and businesses that secure adequate FDIC coverage.

 History of U.S. Bank Failures

-In its short history, the U.S. has seen its of share economic panics that have resulted in runs on banks and bank collapses.
-Although the current pandemic and the Great Recession of 2009 are still very fresh in our minds, it makes sense to start at the beginning.
+In its short history, the U.S. has seen its share of economic panics that have resulted in runs on banks and bank collapses.
+Although the failure of Silicon Valley Bank is still very fresh in our minds, it makes sense to start at the beginning.

 The Panic of 1819